yhorian/TagTweakTest/src/content/blog/youtube-shadowdom-tracking.md

 ## Selecting the iFrame

-You'll need to find a way to consistently select the iFrame.
-When inside of a shadow root, you need to select to Parent and then access it's shadowRoot attribute.
-Inside of this you can make further query selector calls to ge to the iFrame.
+You’ll need to find a way to consistently select the iFrame.
+When inside a shadow root, you need to select the parent and then access its shadowRoot attribute.
+Inside this you can make further query selector calls to get to the iFrame.

 ``` js
 const iframe = document.querySelector('ns-video').shadowRoot.querySelector('iframe');